GR|MAG’s Top Weekend Picks

 In the midst of the 1930s, Annie is an orphan who is searching for her family.
 With no help from the tyrannical orphanage director, Miss Hannigan, Annie is selected to stay with a millionaire, Daddy Warbucks, for the holidays.
 The accompanying song and dance numbers take the story to new heights as Annie finds the true meaning of family.

-This production celebrates the 40th year of the Tony-winning story coming to life and features fifth grader Ellie Brower in the starring role.
+This production celebrates the 40th year of the Tony-winning story coming to life and features fifth-grader Ellie Brower in the starring role.

 The show begins at 7:30 p.m.
 Thursday evening through Saturday and features matinee performance at 2 p.m. on Saturday and Sunday.
 Tickets range from $18 to $37.